JackConnor98/classifying_amyloid_polymorphs/README.md

 dplyr, stringr, tidyr, readr, ggplot2, dendextend, RColourBrewer, tibble, bio3d, purrr, zoo, pastecs, ggpubr, ggtext, igraph, ggrepel, FSA, XML, xml2

 ## Running the analysis
 The analysis pipeline is run in a Linux terminal using the script run_analysis.sh.
-In this script, you can change the run parameters to select which scripts you would like to run.
+In this script, you can change the run parameters as desired.